-- 54. As indicated earlier, implicit in the tendency of any normative opposition against the idea of a UDCC is a view of the confirmation decision as the charging document, not the DCC or UDCC (as applicable).
+54. As indicated earlier, implicit in the tendency of any normative opposition against the idea of a UDCC is a view of the confirmation decision as the charging document, not the DCC or UDCC (as applicable).
 That view comprises the related view-again implicit-that the Pre-Trial Chamber is the charging authority.
 Hence the argument: 'Why bother with a UDCC when there is a CD that lays out the charges that have been confirmed?'
-This argument is evident in the Majority's reasoning saying this: 'A UDCC is an updated version of a document given a specific purpose in the statutory scheme-and this purpose has been served when the confirmation decision is rendered.'30 - 55.
-But, the question arises whether formulation of the charges is the proper role of the Pre-Trial Chamber.
-My answer to that question is in the negative.
-And that answer begins, first, with recalling the review conducted above under the subsection dealing with the UDCC's 'Consistency with the Statutory Framework'.
-The review reveals the following facts: (a) the Rome Statute, by virtue of article 61(3), mentions only the Prosecutor's charging document as the instrument through which notice of the charges is to be given to the accused, for purposes of fulfilling the requirements of article 67(1)(a) that notice of the charges must be given to the person charged; (b) in mentioning only the Prosecutor's charging document as the instrument of notice of the charges, the Rome Statute, again by virtue of article 61(3), indicates that the notice of Prosecutor's charging document must be given to the person charged, within a reasonable time, again, for purposes of fulfilling the requirements of article 67(1)(a); (c) in contrast, nowhere does the Rome Statute ever mention the confirmation decision as an instrument through which notice of the charges is to be given to the accused, let alone indicate when it must be served on the person charged; (d) with the view to greater specificity, the Rules of Procedure and Evidence, by virtue of r 121(3), lays down a peremptory regime-admitting of no exceptions-that the Prosecutor's charging document must be served upon the accused, and served within a specified timeframe; (e) in contrast, r 129 only requires the confirmation to be served to the accused 'if possible'; and, (f) there is no indication of the timeframe within which the confirmation decision must be served on the accused, nor when efforts must be made to exhaust the possibility of serving the decision, nor what may be admissible as legitimate in considerations of impossibility to serve the confirmation decision.
+This argument is evident in the Majority's reasoning saying this: 'A UDCC is an updated version of a document given a specific purpose in the statutory scheme-and this purpose has been served when the confirmation decision is rendered.'30 the review conducted above under the subsection dealing with the UDCC's 'Consistency with the Statutory Framework'.
+The review reveals the following facts: (a) the Rome Statute, by virtue of article 61(3), mentions only the Prosecutor's charging document as the instrument through which notice of the charges is to be given to the accused, for purposes of fulfilling the requirements of article 67(1)(a) that notice of the charges must be given to the person charged; (b) in mentioning only the Prosecutor's charging document as the instrument of notice of the charges, the Rome Statute, again by virtue of article 61(3), indicates that the notice of Prosecutor's charging document must be given to the person charged, within a reasonable time, again, for purposes of fulfilling the requirements of article 67(1)(a); (c) in contrast, nowhere does the Rome Statute ever mention the confirmation decision as an instrument through which notice of the charges is to be given to the accused, let alone indicate when it must be served on the person charged; (d) with a view to greater specificity, the Rules of Procedure and Evidence, by virtue of r 121(3), lay down a peremptory regime---admitting of no exceptions---that the Prosecutor's charging document must be served upon the accused, and served within a specified timeframe; (e) in contrast, r 129 only requires the confirmation to be served on the accused 'if possible'; and, (f) there is no indication of the timeframe within which the confirmation decision must be served on the accused, nor when efforts must be made to exhaust the possibility of serving the decision, nor what may be admissible as legitimate in considerations of impossibility to serve the confirmation decision.